-As a reverse mortgage expert, I have the answers to your loan questions.
+As reverse mortgage experts, we have the answers to your loan questions.
 Are you over the age of 62?
-Do you live in Denver or its surrounding areas?
-Contact me, Kathy Muni, today to answer all of your questions today.
+Contact us today to get answers to all of your questions.

 How Do I Qualify for a Reverse Mortgage?

 - At least one borrower must be 62 or older.